SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: currenttime

 - **%timeout** `<@member> <time> <reason>`
     - Info: **Admin only.** Times out a Member for the specified time and tries to DM them the reason.
 Maximum time is 28 days - 1 second.
 Mention the Member or use Member ID.
 The reason will get DM'd to the muted person, if the bot can DM the Member.
-Uses the same time converter as tempmute and reminders, in a shortened format with any number and d/h/m/s.
+Uses the same time converter as tempmute and reminders, in a format with a number and the duration.
+Do not use spaces inbetween multiple times.
-    - Example: `%timeout @ExampleUser 12h30m what an idiot`
+    - Example: `%timeout @ExampleUser 12h30mins what an idiot`

 - **%unban** `<@user>`
     - Info: **Admin only.** Unbans a user.
 Mention the User or use User ID.